Polly Morgan (cinematographer)

 Polly Morgan is a British cinematographer who has worked on a half-dozen studio feature films since 2019.
 Morgan is accredited by the British Society of Cinematographers (BSC) and the American Society of Cinematographers (ASC).
 To date, she is the only woman to be a member of both, and she is the youngest member of ASC.

 Prior to becoming cinematographer, Morgan worked in the film and television industries since the early 2000s as a production assistant and in multiple roles of the camera department.
 She worked under numerous cinematographers and attended the American Film Institute's AFI Conservatory as a Fulbright Scholar, graduating in 2010 with a Master of Fine Arts degree in cinematography.
 Morgan's first cinematography credit was the film Venom (2011).
 She worked as cinematographer on other numerous films and TV series throughout the 2010s, with her first studio feature-film credit being Lucy in the Sky (2019).
 In 2024, she was cinematographer for the films Marmalade and Back to Black.

 Background

 Morgan was born in London.
 She was raised in West Sussex.
-Her grandfather enjoyed the hobby of drawing, and she became involved in art through him.
+Her grandfather liked to draw, sparking her interest in art.
 When she was 13 years old, a film crew from Channel 4 came to her family's farm to film a documentary about composer Edward Elgar.
 The experience introduced her to filmmaking.
 As a teenager, she studied art history and photography.
 At University of Leeds, she earned a Bachelor of Arts degree in broadcasting, which had a program that gave students hands-on experience with single-camera productions.